-5 Easy Halloween Crafts for Kids
+5 Easy Halloween Crafts for Kids in 2022

 Celebrate the creepiest time of year with these five easy DIY Halloween crafts for kids using items you probably already have lying around your home.

 Our editors and experts handpick every product we feature.
 We may earn a commission from your purchases.

 This easy DIY fall craft is perfect for little hands.
 Using a recycled toilet paper or paper towel roll as a base, wrap the roll in black construction paper.
 Fold the top together for ears, cut out and attach construction paper wings and add googly eyes to complete the monstrous look.

 Fun fact to share as you craft: Even though bats aren’t actually blind, they do often use their ears to see at night with echolocation, reflecting sound to locate objects.
 Bats create sounds at frequencies over 100,000 waves per second — much higher than the human ear can comprehend.

 Save a couple of mason jars from your favorite pasta sauce and create a set of colorful pumpkin lanterns.